narendraaddepalli18/linearsearch/README.md

 # linearsearch
-We can search the elements present or not in the given list .by using the techinique of linear list.
+We can search the elements present or not in the given list .by using the techinique of linear search.